juanfrans-courses/dataViz_arch_hum/Spring_2017/02_Notes_and_Presentations/170127_Basic_Web_and_Github.md

 * Is the process of working with the data different?
 * What about distribution?
 Web?
 Print?
 Sculpture?
 Other?
 * Interactivity?
+* Types of data:
+  * **Nominal**: Qualitative data; categorical data; different groups with no order and no "distance" between them.
+It is not necessarily textual, it can also be numerical, so you need to treat it with caution and not perform any mathematical operations on it (ie. student ID numbers).
+Examples:
+    * Gender
+    * Country
+    * Zip code
+    * Language
+    * True or False (this type of variable is called a 'boolean' and in programming it is treated differently than text data).
+  * **Ordinal**: Still qualitative and categorical but has an order.
+However, there is no way of measuring exactly how far away one category is from another.
+Rankings.
+Some of these are ascending/descending and some of them are diverging, which should come into consideration when choosing color schemes.
+Examples:
+    * Olympic medals
+    * Survey questions (strongly agree, somewhat agree, somewhat disagree, strongly disagree).
+  * **Interval**: Quantitative data.
+Has an arbitrary scale, in which the difference between values is meaningful but operations such as multiplications are not.
+The zero value doesn't mean there is no amount.
+Example:
+    * Temperature in C or in F (not in Kelvin).
+  * **Ratio**: Quantitative.
+This is the most common type of data.
+The differences in values have properties of difference and scale.
+Most of them are on a linear scale, but some of them, like decibels or Righter are on a logarithmic scale (an earthquake of 4.0 on the Righter scale is 1000 times stronger than an earthquake of 2.0 at the righter scale).
+  * **Text**
+  * **Temporal**: Sometimes it's a good idea to transform time/date values to single units of time, like days or minutes or seconds.
+* Statistical methods:
+  * **Frequency counts**
+  * **Frequency distribution**
+  * **Central tendency**:
+    * Mean
+    * Median
+    * Mode
+  * **Spread**:
+    * Maximum, minimum, range
+    * Percentiles (the value below which x% of the values fall).
+    * Standard deviation
+* Completeness: the amount of data doesn't necessarily guarantee completeness or representativeness.

 ### Terminal (Command Line)
 The 'Terminal' or 'Command Line' is an interface where you will be able to navigate to specific parts of your computer and execute commands (see a more detailed explanation in [What is the difference between Terminal, Console, Shell, and Command Line?](https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line)).
 For our purposes, the 'Terminal' is where we will run a local server from and where we will submit our Github pull and push requests from.
 In other words, it will be the main interface to help us set up everything.